gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 ## What is an an Algorithm?

-Before we can discuss different algorithmic strategies, we need to understanding what an algorithm _is_.
+Before we can discuss different algorithmic strategies, we need to understand what an algorithm _is_.
 An **algorithm** is a finite set of instructions that, if followed, accomplishes a particular task.
 We can think of it as a series of steps to accomplish a task.
-For example, Google maps has an algorithm to calculate the best route to drive between any two points on map.
+For example, Google Maps has an algorithm to calculate the best route to drive between any two points on a map.

 All algorithms must have: